wahidata/wahidata/README.md

-# 👋 Hi, I’m Wahid Rahman
+# Hi, I’m Wahid Rahman.

 🎓 MSc Computer Science (AI) student at the University of York
 📍 Based in Cardiff, UK